GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_4.md

 - This section will not be covered during the hour-long workshop session, they are completely optional
 - Answers can be obtained from the tutorial material or by using the bash commands
   - Some questions will invite you to research on the internet to give greater context or understanding
-- Now that you have a basic mastery of using the `--help` command, there is a package you can install that will highlight the most common or simple usage of many commands called `tldr` (too long, didn't read)
+- Now that you have a basic mastery of using the `man` command, there is a package you can install that will highlight the most common or simple usage of many commands called `tldr` (too long, didn't read)
   - Use `sudo apt install tldr` then simply use `tldr "command name"'
   - This package is another tool to learn commands along with `man`, `--help`, and `whatis`